Garden Montbretia Crocosmia x crocosmiiflora

 -

 Insects, Diseases, and Other Plant Problems: It can be affected by spider mites.
 Maintenance is considered high due to its weedy nature.
-Care should be taken when disposing of waste materials.
+Care should be taken when disposing of unwanted plants and corms lest they become established.

 - See this plant in the following landscape: